Build Your Investor Hunter AI Agent with ADK

 đź’ˇ Need a hint on routing?

 The `root_agent` doesn't need tools.
 It just needs the `sub_agents=[researcher_agent, analyst_agent]` parameter.
 ADK handles the conversation handoff automatically.
-Check out [ADK documentation](https://google.github.io/adk-docs/agents/multi-agents/#agent-hierarchy-parent-agent-sub-agents) for more information.Full Example Code Solution
+Check out ADK documentation.Full Example Code Solution

 import yfinance as yf